LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Results

 Each LAP layer can also be used as a standalone predictor.
-For RSNA, if a LAP has assigned a probability of more than 0.5 to at least one pixel, it means it has found infection in the sample.
-The prediction of the LAP for these samples is assumed positive and otherwise negative.
-For CelebA, we took the class with the higher sum of importance scores as the final prediction of the LAP module.
-We evaluated the predictivity of LAP modules as standalone deciders and the accuracy of their faithfulness to the model's decisions.
-According to \cref{tab:results}, as expected, the deeper the layer and the larger its receptive field, the higher the predictivity and the faithfulness.
-In the case of LAP predictivity, the BB-LAPs in both ResNet 18 and Inception V3 generally have higher accuracies than WS-LAPs, especially in LAP$_2$.
-This observation implies that using exact supervision leads to better predictivity in most LAP layers.
+In the problem of pneumonia detection, if a LAP has assigned a probability of more than 0.5 to at least one pixel, it means it has found pneumonia in the image.
+The prediction of the LAP for these samples is assumed to be positive and otherwise negative.
+We evaluated the predictivity of LAP modules as standalone deciders and the compatibility of their predictions with the model's decisions.
+According to \cref{tab:results:rsna}, as expected, the deeper the layer and the larger its receptive field, the higher the predictivity and the compatibility.
+Assessing LAPs allows us to diagnose the model from various directions.
+In this example, for an architecture as complicated as Inception V3, $LAP_3$ has nearly reached the performance of the whole model.
+Even in BB-LAP Inception V3, it has a better performance than $LAP_4$ and the final decider.
+We can decide that the layers after $LAP_3$ have suffered more from overfitting to the training data, resulting in a performance drop in the test data.
+Additionally, it can be observed that the BB-LAPs in both ResNet 18 and Inception V3 generally have higher accuracies than WS-LAPs, especially in LAP$_2$.
+This observation implies that using exact supervision leads to better learning in shallower layers of the network.
+The deep networks try to recover the performance in deeper layers.
+LAPs also allow us to diagnose the decision-making for one single image.
+The interpretation of LAPs is presented for four examples in \cref{fig:inception-rsna-interpretation}.
+The source of the mistakes made by the model in the first and third cases can be identified.
+In the first case, the $LAP_2$ layer detected the pneumonia region correctly, but the model changed its decision afterward.
+In the third case, the model mistakenly identified highlighted pneumonia regions from $LAP_2$.
+It is worth noting that the final LAP interpretation aligns with the model's decisions, whereas techniques such as RC, DL, and GBP have highlighted regions in all cases.
+In the true-positive decisions of the model, LAP interpretations have an acceptable overlap with infection bounding boxes, while GC, GGC, and RC have not successfully captured all boxes.
+Details of integrating LAPs (LAP All) and examples of the other models are provided in the supplementary.